Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Chapter One – What is an Aluminum Channel?

-There are an endless number of ways that aluminum channels can be used, especially where corrosion resistance and lightweight materials are needed.
-They are commonly found in store mounting fixtures, framing to protect edges and faces, LED light applications, and framing for truck beds.
-There are two alloy grades of aluminum that are used for aluminum channels, which are 6061 and 6063.
+Aluminum channels offer countless applications, particularly where corrosion resistance and lightweight materials are essential.
+They are frequently used in store mounting fixtures, edge and face protection framing, LED lighting applications, and truck bed framing.
+The two primary alloy grades used for aluminum channels are 6061 and 6063.

 Aluminum Channels